81 Years of Making Lives Better with Safe, Affordable, Reliable Electricity

 Cooperatives - the Early Years

 In the early thirties, cooperatives were founded for one purpose: to improve life for their members.
-Nearly eighty years later, that purpose remains the same.
+Over eighty years later, that purpose remains the same.
 America’s electric cooperatives played a crucial role in revolutionizing the way rural Americans live, work and play.

 A century ago, as the first homes and businesses began using electricity, it became clear that access to affordable, reliable power would vastly improve people’s lives.
 It began with such innovations as electric lights, motors and refrigeration, and soon lit a short fuse to revolutions in transportation, manufacturing, communications, health care, computing and many, many other areas.
 “R.E.C.C. has played its role in the social transformation of America’s rural scene.
 This cooperative has provided hundreds of benefits, both social and economic, to the people in this area.”
 (The Anderson News, December 12, 1963).